 - Division headquarters in Nashville

 CSX and the Tennessee Community

-- In partnership with state and local economic development agencies, businesses invested more than $78 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2012.
-These investments will generate an estimated 50 new jobs at those businesses.
+- In partnership with state and local economic development agencies, Tennessee businesses invested more than $1 billion in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2014.
+These investments will generate nearly 2,000 new jobs at those businesses.

-- CSX has designated North Etowah Industrial Park in Etowah as a “Select Site,” a rail-served, ready-to-build location for industrial development and expansion.
-The “Select Site” Program is part of CSX’s network-wide economic development initiative.
+- CSX has designated North Etowah Industrial Park in Etowah as a “Select Site,” which is a rail-served, ready-to-build location for industrial development and expansion.
+The “Select Site” program is part of CSX’s network-wide economic development initiative.

-- For nearly 70 years, the CSX Santa Train has distributed toys along a 110-mile route through Kentucky, Tennessee and Virginia.
-In 2012, more than 15 tons of toys and other gifts were distributed to the thousands of people gathered for the annual Appalachian holiday tradition.
+- For nearly seventy years, the CSX Santa Train has distributed toys along a 110 mile-route through Kentucky, Tennessee and Virginia.
+In 2014, more than 15 tons of toys and other gifts were distributed to the thousands of people gathered for the annual Appalachian holiday tradition.

 ** This figure includes current and former employees.